0j-xie0/Analyzing_Turkeyday/README.md

 ••Filtered dataframe according to income; under and over 150000.
 ••Used pandas.Series.value_counts() method to display distance people in these two categories are willing to travel.
 ### •Linking Friendsgiving & Age
-••Called pivot_table() method to disover any significant patterns of age and people who spend Thanksgiving with friends.
+••Called pivot_table() method to disover any significant patterns between age and people who spend Thanksgiving with friends.